bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   The biggest difference between .forEach and .map.
+Is That .forEach is used for your current array and when .map is invoked it create a new array for you.

 2. What is the difference between a function and a method?
+ The difference between a function and a method, is that the function is it own stand alone function and is not tied to anything, unlike method which are found tied to objects.

 3. What is closure?
+Closure are functions that refer to independent variable.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Binding for the "this" keyword is when the this is being used in a global scope and the only way you can get to it's value is through the console/devtools

+  2. Implicit Biding- Is using the "this" keyword before a dot notation

+  3. New Binding works more like a local scope in that when the "this" keyword is used in that Object, it becomes binding in that object.

+  4. Explict Binding is when the call or apply method is in use.
+When using those methods the the "this" keyword is being defined.

 5. Why do we need super() in an extended class?

+We need the super() in an extended class because super() is needed for access and call functions on an object's parent.

 ## Project Set up